neoptocom/neopto-ui/README.md

 # NeoPTO UI

 A modern React component library built with Tailwind CSS v4 and TypeScript.
-Features dark mode, design tokens, and comprehensive Storybook documentation.
+Features dark mode, design tokens, and comprehensive documentation.

 > ⚠️ **Requirements:** This library requires **Tailwind CSS v4** and **@tailwindcss/postcss** in your project.
 See installation steps below.